Product strategy / BEhavioral Design

 If investors can immediately see how their current savings trajectory compares to a recommended benchmark, they will recognize gaps sooner and be more motivated to adjust their contribution strategy.

-Visualization TestEd
+Visualization Tested

 Savings projections